 1. Please use the Asian Hornet Watch app on your phone to send a picture and a location via GPS in the app straight to the non-native species secretariat and National Bee Unit.

-2. If you cannot download the Asian Hornet Watch app, please use this online recording form
+2. If you cannot download the Asian Hornet Watch app, please use this online recording form 3.
+As a last resort, you send a picture and email with details of where you saw the Asian hornet with your contact details to

 If it is safe to do so, you can send in a sample to the National Bee Unit for examination to confirm identity (please note the specimen must be dead before sending it in).
-However, do not under any circumstances disturb or provoke an active hornets’ nest.
-For more information visit the Non Native Species Secretariat website.
+However, do not under any circumstances disturb or provoke an active hornet’s nest.
+For more information visit the Non-Native Species Secretariat website.